SATURDAY, JUNE 17, 7:30

-Cellist Wyatt Sutherland is the former Principal Cellist of the Chamber Orchestras of Louisville, Oklahoma City, and Baltimore, and has performed with the New Orleans Philharmonic, Baton Rouge Symphony, Shreveport Symphony, Louisville Orchestra, Yamagata Symphony Orchestra (Japan), and the Baltimore Symphony Orchestra.
+Cellist Wyatt Sutherland is the former Principal Cellist of the Chamber Orchestras of Louisville, Oklahoma City, and Baltimore, and has performed with the New Orleans Philharmonic, Baton Rouge Symphony, Shreveport Symphony, Louisville Orchestra, Oklahoma Symphony Orchestra, Yamagata Symphony Orchestra (Japan), and the Baltimore Symphony Orchestra.

-Wyatt became interested in the cello after hearing the legendary cellist and pedagogue, Janos Starker perform the Dvorak Cello Concerto with the Louisville Orchestra.
-At nine years of age he started cello studies with Guillermo Helguera, at the University of Louisville Suzuki String Academy, and upon graduating high school began cello studies with Starker at Indiana University's Jacobs School of Music in Bloomington.
-Other teachers include Raya Garbousova, Susanna Onwood, Thaddeus Bryce and Yoshio Sato.
+He became interested in the cello after hearing the legendary cellist, Janos Starker solo with the Louisville Orchestra.
+At age 9 he started cello studies with Guillermo Helguera, at the University of Louisville String Academy, and upon graduating high school began studies with Starker at Indiana University's School of Music in Bloomington (IN).
+Other cello mentors include Raya Garbousova, Susanna Onwood, Thaddeus Bryce and Yoshio Sato.

 Wyatt has worked with Leonard Bernstein, Seiji Ozawa, Klaus Tennstedt, Gunther Schuller, David Zinman, Josef Gingold, Menahem Pressler, Louis Krasner, Juilliard String Quartet, and the Tokyo String Quartet.
 He was a Fellowship recipient at the Aspen and Tanglewood Music Festivals, and a recipient of the Leonard Bernstein Scholarship, Gustav Golden Award, Mark Allen Everett Foundation Award, and the Phillips Petroleum Foundation Award.
 Wyatt performed the North American premiere of Yehudi Wyner's "De Novo" for Cello and Chamber Ensemble at the Tanglewood Contemporary Music Festival.

-During the week Wyatt is an Agile/Lean/XP Technical Software Craftsman Coach to Fortune 500 companies and amateur chef during the weekends.
-When Wyatt is not performing chamber music or coaching software teams or working on a construction project he can be found in his commercial kitchen whipping up something yummy for family and friends.
+Often referred to as a Renaissance Man, Wyatt is an XP/Lean/Agile Technical Software Coach to Fortune 100 companies during the week and an amateur chef during the weekends.
+When Wyatt is not at the cello or coaching software organizations or working on a construction project he can be found experimenting in his kitchen whipping up something yummy for family and friends.

 Wyatt has a deep passion for excellence in music, in 2018 he and his wife, Monika, founded Pierce Hill Performing Arts, a 501(c)3 non-profit organization with a mission of providing scholarships for young musicians, in need of financial support to help reach their potential, for summer music camps and private lessons.

-Wyatt resides in Viroqua, WI, with his wife, Monika, in a renewable energy-efficient home they built with their four children.
+Wyatt resides in Viroqua, with his wife, Monika, in a renewable energy-efficient home they built with their four children.